 The Energy Modelling Initiative

-To achieve these goals, this project, under the leadership of a small executive team, supported by a diverse advisory council but in constant contact with the community, proposes to build on recent reports and meetings, expand the available knowledge of existing expertise, launch a call for small demonstration modelling projects, gather the community in three regional meetings followed a national forum and set-up a national conversation in the community of modellers and stakeholders to develop a long-term work plan to structure the community as a part of the current structure that will information stakeholders on the best way to reach a Clean Electric Future.
+To achieve these goals, this project, under the leadership of a small executive team, supported by a diverse advisory council in constant contact with the community, proposes to expand the available knowledge of existing expertise, conduct two calls for demonstration modelling projects, and set-up and maintain a national conversation in the community of modellers and stakeholders to develop a long-term work plan for the establishment of a sustained network of Canadian electricity system and electrification modellers and a platform to share tools and results.

 On behalf of Natural Resources Canada, The Energy Modelling Initiative is working to establish a national electricity/energy systems modelling network.
 This network seeks to reflect the diversity of the capacities and needs for electricity modelling in Canada and facilitate the interaction of stakeholders.